 Pocket Location and Type: Submuscular, Subglandular, and Dual Plane

-Along with your breast implant selection and your incision choice, you and your surgeon will also discuss which pocket location and type can best achieve your cosmetic goals.
+Along with your breast implant selection and your incision choice, you and your board-certified plastic surgeon will also discuss which pocket location and type can best achieve your cosmetic goals.
 Silicone and saline implants are placed beneath the breast tissue and can either be placed above or below the pectoralis muscle.

 - Submuscular: A submuscular approach is a newer breast augmentation technique that places the implant beneath both the breast tissue and the pectoralis muscle.
 During this procedure, the breast pocket is created on the rib cage as opposed to on top of the pectoralis muscle.
 In nearly all cases, Dr. Zemmel and Dr. Reddy often recommend the submuscular approach to their patients since the risks associated with breast augmentation are minimized and the results tend to look and feel more natural.
 Because the implant resides beneath the muscle with a submuscular approach, there is more natural tissue covering the implant.
 This extra tissue can help an implant feel more like a natural breast.
 By burying the implant under more tissue, the implant is more effectively camouflaged.
 In addition, a submuscular approach can reduce the risk of implant malposition and capsular contracture – two common concerns among breast augmentation patients.